Minimise single-use items

 Learn more

-Disposable food containers and cups made from expanded polystyrene can’t be readily recycled and, after only a few minutes’ use, will end up piling up in landfills.
+Disposable food containers and cups made from expanded polystyrene can’t be readily recycled and end up in landfill.

 Learn more